Siri Remote: Third generation

 On October 18, 2022, Apple announced an updated third generation Siri Remote to ship with the Apple TV 4K (third generation) that includes a USB-C port for charging, replacing Lightning, and is otherwise identical to the second generation remote.

 Specifications

 Usability

-The Siri Remote's usability has been controversial, with users reporting difficulty navigating using the trackpad.
+The first generation Siri Remote's usability has been controversial, with users reporting difficulty navigating using the trackpad.
 In late 2019, the Swiss telecom provider Salt, which uses the Apple TV 4K as the set-top box for its IPTV offerings, introduced its own replacement IR remote control using traditional buttons.
-It is sold as an optional accessory for about CHF 20.
+It was sold as an optional accessory for about CHF 20.
+It has since become available under numerous other brand names.

+Since then, another alternative remote control from Universal Electronics has been released for distribution through telecom providers.
+This model includes a microphone for Siri, connects using Bluetooth, and has been distributed by numerous TV providers, including Salt, Telekom Deutschland, and Spectrum.
+It is also sold at retail under Universal Electronics’ One For All brand.